coliverbrown/Project1/README.md

 2. Edit the script and `accession_num.txt` to correspond to your data.
 3. Include `accession_num.txt` as the input file and run the script.
 4. This script takes a while to run so check the size of files as they are created.
+5. Once the script has run, you will have `.sam` files corresponding to each individual.

 ## Dependencies:
 Burrows-Wheeler Aligner - [BWA](https://bio-bwa.sourceforge.net/)